 The school’s first location was a tiny space at 402 Spadina Avenue, but a move to a large old house at 732 Spadina Avenue soon followed as the enrollment almost doubled to 25 by the fall of 1979.
 The plumbing wasn’t great and there were a few issues with pest control, but it was “home” to many S-C students and faculty, as well as to a busy professional clinic.

-The inception program ran for eight months (1040 hours), which was the provincial requirement at the time.
-In 1980 the requirement jumped to 1560 hours, or 12 months full time.
+At inception, the program ran for eight months (1040 hours), which was the provincial requirement at the time.
+In 1980, the requirement jumped to 1560 hours, or 12 months full time.
 The year 1980 saw another big growth spurt at the school, and Grace and Christine hired their first administrator.
 New positions such as Student Clinic Coordinator and Outreach Coordinator were soon added.
-The faculty were still all sessional instructors, but most stayed for many years and became “fixtures” in their respective roles.
+The faculty were all sessional instructors; most stayed for many years and became “fixtures” in their respective roles.

 The mid ’80s to mid ’90s were an amazing time of growth.
 Classes and clinics filled by word of mouth, and the annual intake of students settled at a capacity number of 105-110.
 In 1986, the required curriculum hours increased to 2200, making the program two academic years.
 Career opportunities for massage therapists were rapidly expanding and employers began to selectively look to hire S-C graduates.
-Hospitals and other mainstream health and service agencies began working with us to initiate student rotations at their locations, resulting in the Specialty Clinic program for which Sutherland-Chan is quite renowned.
-By the end of the decade greater space needs led to a move in 1990 to a brand-new space, still our current location at 330 Dupont St.
+Hospitals and other mainstream health and service agencies began working with us to initiate student rotations at their locations, resulting in the Specialty Clinic program for which Sutherland-Chan is renowned.
+Greater space needs led to a move in 1990 to a brand-new space at 330 Dupont St.

-With Grace and Debra Curties as owners, both of whom are massage therapists and experienced instructors, Sutherland-Chan School of Massage Therapy remains dedicated to the goals and principles Grace and Christine first discussed many years ago.
+We currently have 9 administrative staff, two part-time clinic receptionists, and a group of 32 instructors.
+We are enjoying our new space at 15 Gervais Drive (Don Mills & Eglinton).
+Having been continuously owned and led by massage therapists, Sutherland-Chan School of Massage Therapy remains dedicated to the goals and principles Grace and Christine first discussed many years ago.
 We believe strongly in massage therapy as a health care profession and have experienced tremendous satisfaction from the increasing credibility and public awareness it has achieved.
 We are extremely proud of our graduates, who are our finest advocates.